SayedLabib/Celeb_Image_Classification_ML/Readme.txt

 // Now since I created the function that will transform the image into Wavelet
 // Now I will iterate through the celebrity_img_dictionary to transform the image into Wavelet formation

+// Now, we have done with the Data cleaning process and move up to the train model -

+// Initially, I will split the dataset into training and testing sets

+// Then, I will use SkLearn pipeline method to get scale the datasets